inviqa/phpstan-magento1/README.md

 # Known Issues

-## Controllers aren't autoloaded

-This will be looked at first.

-Currently you can workaround this by adding the controller patch to phpstan configuration parameters.autoload_directories

 ## Data/SQL scripts can't be tested

 Since these scripts use a presumed $this variable due to being included from a setup class, work is needed to: